jibrelnetwork/ethereum-qr-code/README.md

 **`.toCanvas(config)`**

 Generates the canvas tag with QR code.
 In this case the `selector` field becomes available.
-Returns a Promise that is an object that is resolved when the code is successfully generated.
+Returns a Promise object that is resolved when the code is successfully generated.

 Example: